Jonathan Majors’ film ‘Magazine Dreams’ gets a premiere date after Disney previously pulled film | KRDO

 (CNN) — Jonathan Majors’ bodybuilding movie “Magazine Dreams” is getting a release date after Disney previously pulled the title from their film slate amid Majors’ legal woes.

-Briarcliff Entertainment’s CEO Tony Ortenberg told CNN on Wednesday that the company has acquired the domestic distribution rights to the film, which will be released in theaters in early 2025.
+Briarcliff Entertainment’s CEO Tom Ortenberg told CNN on Wednesday that the company has acquired the domestic distribution rights to the film, which will be released in theaters in early 2025.

 Majors, who previously appeared in “Creed III” along with Disney’s Marvel film “Ant-Man and the Wasp: Quantumania” and Disney+ series “Loki,” plays an amateur bodybuilder in “Magazine,” which also stars Haley Bennett.